 Throughout the year, the Company has outsourced certain services to other Wipro companies.
 In addition, some employee benefits and insurance is either paid for by Wipro or included in Wipro's policies and charged back to the Company.
-As of March 31, 2023 and 2022, the Company has intercompany payables to other Wipro companies of \$7,728,193 and \$38,162, respectively.
+As of March 31, 2024 and 2023, the Company has intercompany payables to other Wipro companies of \$4,791,314 and \$7,728,193, respectively.

 The Company utilizes office space that is leased by Wipro Limited with monthly rent allocated to the Company.
-Rent expense for this office space for the years ended March 31, 2023 and 2022 was \$15,720 and (\$167,640), respectively.
+The short-term lease costs does not reflect the Company's ongoing short-term lease commitments.
+Rent expense for this office space for the years ended March 31, 2024 and 2023, was \$7,859 and \$15,720, respectively and is included in the selling, general and administrative expenses on the accompanying statements of operations.